dafny-lang/rfcs/0005-ordered-quantification.md

 is irrelevant for all current uses: the semantics of `[i]set` and `map` comprehensions, `forall` and `exists` expressions, and `forall` statements all do not depend on the order of quantification and semantically ignore duplicates.
 Importantly, these extensions to the syntax and semantics of quantifier domains are all fully backwards compatible.
-They do offer a more efficient expression of common uses of these existing features, however: `set Some(x) <- s` is equivalent to
-`set x | x in s && x.Some? :: x.value`, for example.

 ## foreach Loops